 Tour our Beautiful Parks & Recreation

 The McGregor & Marquette Chamber of Commerce wants tourists and community members alike to appreciate and visit the natural beauty that is our community’s parks and recreation.

 Pikes Peak State Park

-One of the most well-known landmarks in not only our community but in the great state of Iowa is Pikes Peak State Park – founded by Zebulon Pike in 1805.
+One of the most well-known landmarks in not only in the McGregor- Marquette community, but in the great state of Iowa is Pikes Peak State Park – founded by Zebulon Pike in 1805.
 Young and old alike have spent time touring this historical landmark.
 Pikes Peak offers the following to its visitors:

 • Picnicking / Shelters / Lodge

-• Nearby Towns - McGregor and Marquette offer dining and shopping opportunities.
+• Nearby Towns include McGregor and Marquette that offer dining and shopping opportunities.

 While visiting historical landmarks in Iowa; you can’t miss the opportunity to visit Effigy Mounds.
 These mounds are considered sacred by many Americans; especially the monument’s 20 culturally-associated American Indian tribes.

 Effigy Mounds was established on October 25, 1949, allowing guests to appreciate this piece of Native American History.
 A visit to Effigy Mounds allows guests to contemplate the meanings of the mounds and the rich history of the people who built them.
 These mounds are comprised of over 200 American Indian mounds, mostly shaped like animals such as various birds and bears, and are located in one of the most exquisite picturesque sections of the Upper Mississippi Valley.
 Effigy Mounds is truly a sight to behold.